-1. There are no residence halls on this campus and therefore the category in not applicable.

-The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to be bias motivated.
+- 1. There are no residence halls on this campus and therefore the category in not applicable. - 2.
+The Higher Education Opportunity Act of 2008 requires universities to report incidents of larceny, intimidation, simple assault, and vandalism, if those crimes were determined to

 Year Crime Bias Location

-2014 0 N/A N/A

 2015 0 N/A N/A

 2016 0 N/A N/A

+2017 0 N/A N/A